-In 2017, the laboratory of Rokiškis company started implementation of laboratory information system - a project for transferring data into electronic environment which will offer new information management and analysis possibilities.
-The project should be completed in 2019.
+In 2017, the laboratory of Rokiškis company started implementation of laboratory information system - a project for transferring data into electronic environment.
+The project was completed in 2019, ans still being improved in order to offer new information management and analysis possibilities.